Return to the Newsroom

 • Type of granted investment incentives: corporate income tax relief for 10 years period, job creation grants of up to CZK 200,000 and training/re-training grant of up to 70% of training costs depending on the unemployment rate in the region where the investment project is located.

-All investment-incentive applications are assessed and approved by the government, which takes into account especially the benefits for the given region and the state.
+Applications for investment incentives are assessed and approved by the Ministry of Industry and Trade (except for requests relating to strategic investment actions, which should be addressed to the government) in co-operation with other ministries which throughout their decision process take into account especially the benefits of the contemplated investment for the given region and the state.
 In practice, this means that all investment-incentive applicants must quantify their anticipated contributions to public budgets and their impact on the labour market in their applications.
 In addition to that, they must also describe the means by which they intend to incorporate research and development into their activities and to cooperate with research institutes and schools, and how they will utilise the potential of local suppliers and contribute to the development of the local infrastructure.

 Company formation in the Czech Republic